tagliala/clippy/README.md

 Why this fork?
 --------------

 This fork uses textContent and innerText (IE < 9) instead of innerHTML when copying text to clipboard.
-You will save an headache when your text contains `&` or other html entities.
+This will save you a headache when text contains `&` or other html entities.

 Moreover, source code was updated to compile with latest version of haxe and swfmill, as you can see there: https://github.com/mojombo/clippy/pull/16/commits